What I did at Khan Academy this past summer: From Khanberry Pi to KA Lite

 Upon returning to graduate studies at UCSD in September (after first writing an online version of the awesome game The Resistance that I became addicted to at the weekly Khan Academy game nights), I sat down with my undergraduate research assistants, who had previously been working with me on my thesis project, ESL Genie.
 After telling them about KA Lite and its trajectory, several of them hopped on board immediately, and went on to contribute hundreds of hours of high-energy work to the project, during Guayaki- and Spotify-fueled hack sessions over the past 2 months.
 Dylan Barth and Matt O'Rourke, in particular, dove deeply into the frontend and backend code, and were integral to the project, and Guan Wang made many excellent contributions to UX (User Experience) decisions and design work, with some help from Vicky Tu.
 (Hint hint: Most of them will be graduating next summer, and looking for opportunities to make a big difference in the world — but you're going to have to fight over them!).
-Partway through the quarter, my Cog Sci comrade (and educational crusader) Richard Tibbles also joined us in our escapades, helping us make rapid progress, and Pratik Pramanik recently stepped up to help out as well.
+Partway through the quarter, my Cog Sci comrade (and educational crusader) Richard Tibbles also joined us in our escapades, helping us make rapid progress.
 It's been very exciting having so many highly motivated people involved.

 Continue reading: Part 2: Introducing KA Lite, an offline version of Khan Academy

 Find out more about KA Lite, and signup for updates on the project homepage!

 You can also read more blog posts about this project, by my co-conspirators:

 Dylan Barth: KA-Lite: Khan Academy For The Other 70%